• Skip to primary navigation

 5 - Applesauce

-Applesauce is a delicious snack and a great addition to many recipes.
+Applesauce is a delicious snack and a good addition to many recipes.

 It is made by cooking apples with sugar and spices, resulting in a smooth puree.